lynkfox/schoolExampleCode/README.md

 ## Lab 6
 * A - Console: making use of Methods
-* B - Appliet, using swing: make use of methods.
+* B - Applet, using swing: make use of methods.
 (This lab was given to us as a skeleton, we only had to do the methods)

+## Lab 7
+* A - Console: Avg an array with a Method, as well as overloading methods
+* B - Console: Basic linear search using a method.